 Training and Services

-The primary purpose of the Independent Living Skills Services program is to support consumers as they develop to their fullest potential, achieving the most normal lifestyle possible.
+The primary purpose of the Independent Living Skills Services program is to support individuals as they develop to their fullest potential, achieving the most normal lifestyle possible.
 Independent Living Skills Services are directed at the development and maintenance of community living skills and community integration.
 Services may include supervision, training, or assistance in self-care, communication skills, socialization, sensory / motor development, reduction or elimination of maladaptive behavior, community living and mobility.
-Our staff members reinforce achievement through praise to the consumer in a predictable, positive environment.
+Our staff members reinforce achievement through praise to the person served in a predictable, positive environment.